 "I forgot to ask your name.
 Mine's Mavis Albright."
 "They call me Connie."
 "I'd appreciate some coffee, Connie, if you got any."
-Connie nods without turning around.
+Connie nodded without turning around.

 "You work here?"
 "I work here."
-Connie lifts her two Hiawatha braids from her chest and drops them behind her shoulders.
-"Is any of the family at home now?
-I knocked for such a long time."
+Connie lifted her two Hiawatha braids from her chest and dropped them behind her shoulders.
+"Is any of the family here?
+I knocked for a long time."
 "No family.
 Just her upstairs.
 She couldn't answer the door if she wanted to and she don't want to."
 "I'm on my way to California.
 You think you can help me get some gas back to my car?
 Show me the way out of here?"
 The woman sighed at the stove, but didn't reply.